dyegofern/latex_presentation_generator/README.md

 2. **Notebook not found**: Check notebook path is correct
 3. **Permission errors**: Ensure write permissions for output directory

+## Contributing

+Contributions are welcome!
+If you find a bug or have a feature request, please:
+- Open an issue at [GitHub Issues](https://github.com/dyegofern/latex_presentation_generator/issues)
+- Submit a pull request with your improvements

 ## License

-This tool is provided as-is for academic and educational use.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Dyego Fernandes de Sousa

-Official university logos and colors are property of their respective institutions.
+**Note**: Official university logos and colors are property of their respective institutions.

 ## Citation